Kindergarten on a School Site

-It will provide new kindergarten places in an area experiencing high demand for kindergarten services.
+It provides new kindergarten places in an area experiencing high demand for kindergarten services.

 The interim kindergarten includes two kindergarten rooms offering 66 places for local 3- and 4-year-old children.
 It also includes a Maternal and Child Health room and a dedicated outdoor learning space.

-The permanent building will have three teaching and learning rooms so it can offer an extra 33 kindergarten places (99 in total).
+The permanent building has three teaching and learning rooms, so it offers an extra 33 kindergarten places (99 in total).
 These additional places will help meet the growing demand for kindergarten services in the local area.

-There'll also be 2 Maternal and Child Health rooms as well as outdoor learning and play areas.
+There are also 2 Maternal and Child Health rooms as well as outdoor learning and play areas.

-It will also support the delivery of free kinder for 3- and 4-year-olds across Victoria from 2023.
+It also supports the delivery of free kinder for 3- and 4-year-olds across Victoria from 2023.

-Why are you building an interim kindergarten at Essendon Keilor College?
+Why did you build an interim kindergarten at Essendon Keilor College?

-Building the interim kindergarten allows us to quickly deliver new kindergarten places in an area experiencing high demand for kindergarten services.
-It will mean that families can access a local kindergarten service from the beginning of Term 1, 2023.
+Building the interim kindergarten allowed us to quickly deliver new kindergarten places in an area experiencing high demand for kindergarten services.
+It meant that families can access a local kindergarten service from the beginning of Term 1, 2023.